 Image - Rob Carmier

-This Nature Recovery Network will map out the best locations to create and restore wildlife-rich habitats to act as corridors and stepping stones to help our wildlife populations to grow and move.
-As we are facing an ecological emergency, creating woodlands within a Nature Recovery Network, where possible, creates the maximum benefits for nature’s recovery.
+In our region the local nature recovery strategy maps out the best locations to create and restore wildlife-rich habitats to act as corridors and stepping stones to help our wildlife populations to grow and move.
+As we are facing an ecological emergency creating woodlands in line with our local nature recovery strategy creates the maximum benefits for nature’s recovery.
 Regional networks and strategies are developed by local partnerships, such as the West of England Nature Partnership.
 These help to inform regional tree planting plans such as the Forest of Avon Plan and also feed into local Council woodland creation planning.
 This data all helps to identify priority areas for woodland creation.
-Avon Needs Trees carefully considers these information sources when choosing sites for our new, permanent woodlands.

 Tree guards in the field at Stanley Lane